-Alex Newton is a lawyer and specialist in business and human rights.
-Her firm consults to corporations, governments and non-government organisations on a wide range of matters related to responsible business, human rights, corporate responsibility, anti-corruption and discrimination.
+Alex Newton is a lawyer and specialist in responsible business and human rights.
+Her firm consults to corporations, governments and non-government organisations on a wide range of matters related to human rights, corporate responsibility, governance and non-discrimination.

-Before launching her management consulting business in January 2016, Alex Newton worked as an executive in Australia’s Department of the Prime Minister and Cabinet for seven years, advising on complex legal and public policy issues.
+Before launching her consulting business in January 2016, Alex Newton worked as a senior adviser in Australia’s Department of the Prime Minister and Cabinet for seven years, advising on complex legal and public policy issues.
 Previously, she served in the United Nations Secretary General’s Strategic Planning Unit in New York and as a lawyer with the Australian Human Rights Commission.
-She started her career as a commercial lawyer, with King and Wood Mallesons in Sydney.
+She started her career as a commercial lawyer with King and Wood Mallesons in Sydney.

-Alex Newton is an adjunct lecturer in business and human rights in the Australian National University’s postgraduate law program.
-She established the curriculum for the course in 2010 and continues to lecture in the intensive program.
-Alex has also lectured in international human rights law at the University of Technology, Sydney.
+Alex Newton established the business and human rights course in the Australian National University’s postgraduate law program in 2010, and lectured at ANU until 2015.
+She has also lectured a course in international human rights law at the University of Technology, Sydney.

-She is a member of the GEC Risk Advisory Team, a New York-based consulting firm which specialises in governance, reputation risk and crisis management.
+She holds the position of Associate Director with Strategia Worldwide, an international risk-management consultancy and is a member of GEC Risk’s Advisory Team, a New York-based consulting firm specialising in governance, reputation risk and crisis management.